oktadev/okta-blog/_source/_posts/2021-10-16-full-stack-java.md

 ## Make Your Full Stack Java App Into a PWA

 Progressive Web Apps, aka PWAs, are the best way for developers to make their webapps load faster and more performant.
-In a nutshell, PWAs are websites that use recent web standards to allow for installation on a user’s computer or device, and deliver an app-like experience to those users.
+In a nutshell, PWAs are websites that use recent web standards to allow for installation on a user's computer or device, and deliver an app-like experience to those users.
 To make a web app into a PWA:

 1. Your app must be served over HTTPS
 2. Your app must register a service worker so it can cache requests and work offline